mautic/developer-documentation-new/docs/plugins/mautic_vs_symfony.rst

 Service scope
 -------------
 Services are public by default to have backwards compatibility with Mautic 3 and Symfony 3.
-You can change the scope of your service by setting ``public`` to false when defining the service in the plugin's ``Config/config.php``.
+You can change the scope of your service by setting ``public`` to false when defining the service in the Plugin's ``Config/config.php``.

 Support for entity annotations
 -------------------------------
 By default, Mautic uses Doctrine's PHP driver instead of annotations which requires a ``public static function loadMetadata(ORM\ClassMetadata $metadata)`` method.
-However, plugins can use annotations if desired but should use only annotations or only PHP ``loadMetadata``.
-A plugin can't use a mix of both.
+However, Plugins can use annotations if desired but should use only annotations or only PHP ``loadMetadata``.
+A Plugin can't use a mix of both.
 See :ref:`Entities and schema` for more information.

-Firewalls and user access management
+Firewalls and User access management
 -------------------------------------
 ``app/config/security.php`` lists Mautic's firewalls.
-For the most part, we use Symfony's standard way of registering firewalls and authentication with a means for plugins to hook into the authentication process through listeners to the ``UserEvents::USER_PRE_AUTHENTICATION`` and ``UserEvents::USER_FORM_AUTHENTICATION`` events.
+For the most part, Mautic uses Symfony's standard way of registering firewalls and authentication with a means for Plugins to hook into the authentication process through listeners to the ``UserEvents::USER_PRE_AUTHENTICATION`` and ``UserEvents::USER_FORM_AUTHENTICATION`` events.

-Mautic has its own permission system based on bitwise permissions and thus does not leverage Symfony voters.
+Mautic has its own permission system based on bitwise permissions and thus doesn't leverage Symfony voters.

 Middlewares
 ------------